 Over 62% of participants surveyed feel this way and while the statistics alone is quite obviously concerning, it makes me think – is uncertainty driving insecurity?

-We find that what people transitioning into retirement are seeking above all else is reassurance that they are secure, and this naturally starts with knowing how much is enough.
+We find that people transitioning into retirement are seeking above all else reassurance that they are secure, and this naturally starts with knowing how much is enough.

 To accurately quantify your retirement income need, it is first important to understand the factors that drive your unique retirement income needs.

 How much income you need and how much you want?